Parenting a defiant ODD child or teen could be your hardest job ever.

 - Systemic lupus erythematosus, Wilson’s disease

-- Some prescription medications: Corticosteroids (anti-inflammatory and arthritis drugs such as Prednisone); Beta-agonists (asthma drugs such as Advair and Symbicort)
+- Side-effects of prescription medications: Corticosteroids (anti-inflammatory and arthritis drugs such as Prednisone); Beta-agonists (asthma drugs such as Advair and Symbicort)

 –From Peters and Josephson.
 Psychiatric Times, 2009.